tyler-ramage-inc/isuzu-vehicross/README.md

 1. This function initially hides the contents of the page.
 Once you click the "What is it?" or the Down Arrow then the "What is it?" disappears and the contents of the page appear.

+## Extra Notes

+1. The carousel was difficult to work with in regards to image placement and display.
+After doing research I found that others used a photo editor (PIXLR Editor) that allows you to crop images based on a certain aspect ratio.
+I found that the Bootstrap 4 Carousel (at max vp) is 1200 x 480px.
+I obtained high res images and then edited them to these specs.
+Along with adding col-lg class, using CSS to set max height and editing these images, the carousel looks great now in all sizes.

+2. I brought in 2 fonts.
+The Lilita One font was brought in using Google Fonts CDN.
+For the Isuzu Font I used a font generator to create a webfont kit and used the @font-face to use it.
+This was really exciting to learn how to bring in certain fonts.